OpenSourceBrain/NeuroElectroSciUnit/README.md

 See http://www.opensourcebrain.org/projects/neuroelectrosciunit for more details

-All code for this project is contained in the neurounit/neuroelectro development fork of neuroconstruct at:
+<b>All code for this project</b> is contained in the neurounit/neuroelectro development fork of neuroconstruct at:

 http://github.com/rgerkin/neuroConstruct